jes/scamp-cpu/doc/COMPILER.md

 ### Function calls

-Is there a more efficient way to go about the whole business of backing up r254 (return address) and r253 (base pointer)?
+Is there a more efficient way to go about the whole business of backing up r254 (return address) before function calls?